 By sending emails about what your company can offer, it helps your prospect see just how excellent your service or product is.

 When using email as a prospecting tool, remember that you must use an attractive and compelling title for your email.
 If you don’t, it may never get opened, and you’ve lost the potential client.

 Video emailing is a very creative way to send out to prospects, as well.
 The video doesn’t need to be very long.
 It gives the candidate a face to put to the name and makes it a little more personal.

 Every business owner should know what Linkedin is.
 Linkedin is a monster platform for business professionals and owners.

 The platform works well to find new hires and business connections.
 For prospecting, Linkedin can quicken, smooth, and make all sales prospecting profitable for your business.

-1. Connect & Attract
+1. Connect and attract

 With each connection you make, more connections are triggered.
-Linkedin has a system where you can see if your contacts have a second or third connection that you could connect with also.
-So you can see that the contacts on Linkedin could be endless.
+Linkedin has a system where you can see if your contacts have a second or third connection that you could connect with, also.
+So, you can see that the contacts on Linkedin could be endless.

 If you meet someone at a seminar or trade show, make sure to follow up with them via a Linkedin connection request as soon as you can.
 It will ensure that they will at least take a look at your profile and find out all the things you can offer them.

 Another great thing about Linkedin is that you can find out almost everything you need to know about a company.
 Companies put in a lot of work on their Linkedin pages.